FLARE: Fully Integration of Vision-Language Representations for Deep Cross-Modal Understanding: Method

 In the previous sections, visual and textual features are frequently mapped and interact.
-To better guide feature mapping, we introduce Dual-Supervised Semantic Mapping Loss based on two complementary transformations: MLP\(_{v2t} \) for vision-to-text transformations and MLP\(_{t2v} \) for text-to-vision transformations.
+To better guide feature mapping, we introduce Dual-Semantic Mapping Loss based on two complementary projectors: MLP\(_{v2t} \) and MLP\(_{t2v} \).
+The illustration of our reconstructed loss is shown in Figure \ref{fig:encoding stage}.

 For MLP\(_{v2t} \), it is crucial to ensure that the mapped visual features align closely with the feature space of LLM.
-We shift our focus to \( V^f_{txt} \), which, as discussed earlier, represents textual tokens processed by the vision encoder in the visual feature space.
-Consequently, after mapping \( V^f_{txt} \) through \( MLP_{v2t} \), its rebuilt textual representation should closely resemble the LLM-based textual representation \( E_{txt} \).
-To quantify the alignment quality of MLP\(_{v2t} \), we compute the cosine similarity-based loss between these two feature representations:
+We shift our focus to \( V^e_{q} \), which represents textual tokens processed by the vision encoder in the visual space.
+Consequently, after mapping \( V^e_{q} \) through \( MLP_{v2t} \), its rebuilt textual representation \(T^r_q\) should closely resemble the LLM-based textual representation \( T_{q} \).
+To quantify the alignment of MLP\(_{v2t} \), we compute the cosine similarity-based loss between these two features: